Ishanibhatia01/Blog-App/README.md

 # Blog App
  This is a blog App that allow users to add ,delete,update and read blogs.
 This is build on nodejs and express with mongodb as database.
 This is a webapplication that is similar to blog apps
+This is working application that is similar to blogging websites and apps.